-An Occupational Health & Safety Policy that outlines the Prime Contractor's intentions related to planning, compliance, responsibility, communication, training and performance.
-The policy must illustrate how these components are structured and will be implemented to the requirements of relevant regulatory requirements.
+• An Occupational Health & Safety Policy that outlines the Prime Contractor's intentions related to planning, compliance, responsibility, communication, training and

 - A statement of commitment to supporting BC Hydro's role as owner throughout the project, including supporting safety audits, safety inspections, safety reviews, and other safety related requests as needed. - An Occupational Health & Safety responsibility statement that defines the key Occupational Health & Safety responsibilities of all levels of management and workers.
 The statement must also define the responsibilities of the Prime Contractor's identified site safety coordinator. - A standard or rule regarding worker behavioral conduct and the potential consequence for contravention of any safety or health policy, commitment, responsibility or other rule or standards.